ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-4.md

 To make it easy to interact with Hive we use a tool in the Hortonworks Sandbox called the Ambari Hive User View.
 Ambari Hive User View provides an interactive interface to Hive.
 We can create, edit, save and run queries, and have Hive evaluate them for us using a series of MapReduce jobs or Tez jobs.

-Let’s now open the Ambari Hive User View and get introduced to the environment, go to the Ambari User VIew icon and select Hive :
+Let’s now open the Ambari Hive User View and get introduced to the environment, go to the Ambari User VIew icon and select Hive:

 ![Screen Shot 2015-07-21 at 10.10.18 AM](/assets/hello-hdp/Screen-Shot-2015-07-21-at-10.10.18-AM-300x208.png)

 The Ambari Hive User View looks like the following:

 ![Lab2_2](/assets/hello-hdp/Lab2_21.png)

 Now let’s take a closer look at the SQL editing capabilities in the User View: